PuzzleClone: A DSL-Powered Framework for Synthesizing Verifiable Data: Related Work

 \subsection{Data generation}

 Research on data generation mainly focus on \textit{data synthesis} and \textit{data augmentation}~\cite{Wang2024}.

 Data synthesis approaches broadly start by extracting instructions from existing data sources or synthesizing them with rule-based or model-based synthesizers~\cite{maiya2025explaining, ding2023enhancing, xu2024magpie}.
 Next, responses will be generated for each instruction instance, either manually or automatically.
-Machine learning has been widely adopted to accelerate the annotation process of various types of data\cite{zhang2021survey, lu2023machine}, despite their limitations in efficiency, data consistency, and domain knowledge~\cite{tan-etal-2024-large}.
-These limitations are addressed by advanced large language models (LLMs) like ChatGPT and Gemini, whose reasoning abilities make them powerful universal annotators~\cite{zhang2021survey, lu2023machine, csanady2024llambert, zhang2023llmaaa}.
+Machine learning has been widely adopted to accelerate the annotation process of various types of data~\cite{zhang2021survey, lu2023machine}, despite their limitations in efficiency, data consistency, and domain knowledge~\cite{tan-etal-2024-large}.
+These limitations are addressed by modern LLMs, whose reasoning abilities make them powerful universal annotators~\cite{zhang2021survey, lu2023machine, csanady2024llambert, zhang2023llmaaa}.
 Tan et al. provide a detailed survey of these methods~\cite{tan-etal-2024-large}.
 However, expert knowledge remains essential for accurate labels.
 Consequently, semi-automatic approaches have emerged, utilizing human-AI collaborative tools and co-labeling workflows to enhance efficiency and accuracy~\cite{li2023coannotating, wang2024model, coral}.

 By contrast, data augmentation focuses on adapting existing data items, called seeds, to new instances with similar structures.
 In natural language processing, traditional approaches mainly focus on paraphrasing the instructions, leveraging approaches like rule-based transformation and language models~\cite{feng-etal-2021-survey, xu2024wizardlm, sugiyama2019data, bayer2022survey}.
 With the advent of LLMs, modern approaches have explored involving LLMs throughout the pipeline~\cite{Wang2024}, allowing LLMs to automatically select promising seeds, generate data and self-improve their reasoning, fine-tune the instructions, and perform evaluation-based filtering to enhance data quality~\cite{Lu2024, Shah2024, huang2024datagen}.
 Some works further involve human validators or LLM-generated scripts in symbolic languages for better accuracy~\cite{Leang2025, Shah2024}.
 However, there remains a need for robust and scalable strategies that enable end-to-end verification and fine-grained controllability throughout the pipeline.